dmitripr/covid19/README.md

 https://github.com/CSSEGISandData/COVID-19

-Use `get_data.py` to pull the dataset, then run `compare_countries.py` to generate the graph and a CSV file with the related data.
+Use `get_data.py` to pull the dataset, then run `compare_countries_confirmed.py` and `compare_countries_deaths.py` to generate the graphs and a CSV file with the related data.

-Required python package libraries:
+Required python3 package libraries:
 ```
 pandas
 matplotlib